Ashwwi/Goaldiggers-Iot_SCDFXIBM/README.md

 ### What's the problem?

 Fire occurs everywhere in the world.
-Fires can have massive impact on the environment if not taken care of swiftly.
-(Needs work)
+They are unavoidable but preventable.
+As such, fire prevention measures are taken to reduce the risk.
+However when fires occur, they can have a detrimental impact on the environment if not taken care of swiftly.
+As such reactive solutions  (Needs work)

 ### How can technology help?